Milan

 • Bar Basso (via Plinio): the Negroni Sbagliato inventor, vintage vibe, frequented by Milanese since 1947.
 Cocktails at 12 €.

-• Ceresio 7 (rooftop, via Ceresio): two pools, roofline views, evening DJ sets.
+• Ceresio 7 (rooftop, via Ceresio): two pools, rooftop views, evening DJ sets.
 Cocktails at 18 €, fusion cuisine.

 RestaurantChefDistinctionSpecialityBudget (tasting menu)